corbinrobb/dev-desk-back/README.md

 {
   id: INTEGER, // added by database
   title: STRING, // required
+  description: TEXT, // required - description of what needs help
   tried: STRING, // required - what the user has tried already
-  description: TEXT, // required - description of what needs help
   category: STRING, // not required
   resolved: BOOLEAN, // defaults to false
   assigned_to: INTEGER, // defaults to 0 - id of helper
   created_at: TIMESTAMP, // added by database
-  created_by: INTEGER // required - id of user that created ticket }
+  created_by: INTEGER // not required - gets read from the token of the user }
 ```